devonmoss/dit/current_issues.md

+BUGS:
+    - when first going to training the character set is not always set to the currently selected level.

+LOOK INTO:
+    - does the debug thingy for mastery only show up when doing local dev?

 placeholders for other modes:
     - time: Coming soon!
 Complete as many characters as possible in a set amount of time.
     - words: Coming soon!
 Identify or send words of various sizes.